JSI medical systems GmbH

 varSEAK Pilot software.

-Additionally, information is provided by public databases such as ClinVar, ClinVitae, COSMIC, ExAC, dbSNP, 1000 Genomes Project and the prediction tools and allele frequencies of dbNSFP.
+Additionally, information is provided by public databases such as ClinVar, ClinVitae, ExAC, dbSNP, 1000 Genomes Project and the prediction tools and allele frequencies of dbNSFP.

 2.1 Searching the database